Setting Up Virtual Connection Access (VCAs) VLAN

 5. Access the Traffic ▶ Policies page to verify that policies were added.

-The policies have been added (or removed) and the Skylight sensor: control's configuration file has been updated.
+The policies have been added (or removed) and the Sensor Control's configuration file has been updated.

 Note: If policies are already existing you can click the delete policies button, and then access the Traffic Policies page to verify the policies were deleted.